NEC Rules for PV Systems with Energy Storage (Article 706)

 Commissioning and Maintenance

-The 2023 NEC added a requirement in 706.50 for ESS to be commissioned before being placed in service; this is required for all ESS except those using lead-acid batteries in one- and two-family dwellings.
-Commissioning is the process of verifying the system is installed correctly and operates as designed.
-It’s a final quality-control check that ensures all safety and performance features are functional.
+NEC requires ESSs to be commissioned upon installation; this commissioning requirement does not apply to one- and two-family dwellings.
+Commissioning verifies the system is installed correctly and operates as designed, serving as the final quality-control check that safety and performance features are functional.
 As technology advances, understanding these commissioning and maintenance requirements becomes crucial for installers.

 Install battery systems safely and to code.
 Learn more about NEC Article 706.